 A storage device that supports reading and (optionally) writing data in fixed-size blocks, sectors, or clusters.

 AWS CodeDeploy: A deployment method in which the instances in a deployment group (the original environment) are replaced by a different set of instances (the replacement environment).

 A user-specified default or custom action that runs a script or an application on all nodes of a job flow before Hadoop starts.

 - Border Gateway Protocol Autonomous System Number

 A failed email delivery attempt.

-The condition of a system after a user-set threshold (upper or lower boundary) is passed.
-If the duration of the breach is significant, as set by a breach duration parameter, a trigger fires and possibly performs a Scaling Activity.
+Auto Scaling: The condition in which a user-set threshold (upper or lower boundary) is passed.
+If the duration of the breach is significant, as set by a breach duration parameter, it can possibly start a scaling activity.

 A logical cache distributed over multiple cache nodes.
 A cache cluster can be set up with a specific number of cache nodes.